 With GirlTrek, Garrison has been a featured in the Washington Post and The New York Times, and she was named a "Health Hero" by Essence Magazine.
 She has received social innovations fellowships from Teach For America, Echoing Green and the Aspen Institute.

-In 2010, George’s fiancé -- blind adventure athlete Mark Pollock -- broke his back, and together the two learned how paralysis strikes at the very heart of what it means to be human.
-George's research, which began by Pollock’s hospital bed, became the start of their next adventure -- to find and connect people around the world to fast-track a cure for paralysis.
-George has been a catalyst for a global collaboration between ground-breaking scientists creating a paralysis cure and is the subject of feature documentary Unbreakable.
-She is a director on the board of the Christopher and Dana Reeve Foundation, a masters graduate from The College of Europe, Bruges, holds a diploma from Harvard and is a double-graduate of NUI Galway.
+In 2010, George's partner, blind adventure athlete Mark Pollock, broke his back, and together the two learned how paralysis strikes at the very heart of what it means to be human.
+Her research, which began by Pollock's hospital bed, became the start of their next adventure -- to cure paralysis in our lifetime.
+She has been a catalyst for ground-breaking collaborations between scientists and robotics engineers working to cure paralysis and is the subject of award-winning feature documentary film, Unbreakable.

 Giada Gerboni is a postdoctoral scholar at Stanford University, in the Collaborative Haptics and Robotics in Medicine (CHARM) Lab.
 Gerboni is working on the design and control of needle-sized flexible robots, work that aims to improve current percutaneous tumor ablation procedures.
 As she says: "One of the most exciting parts of this research is to enable surgical operations in ways that, not long ago, had not yet been conceived."